ungtb10d/kali-vm/README.md

 ## Known limitations

-* No support for vmware images yet.
+* Only `amd64` build is supported for now (nothing else was tested).
-* Only `amd64` build is supported for now.
+* VMware build is not ready yet.